shaharshpit/Vi-Retention-Optimization/README.md

 Phase 1 & 2: Feature Engineering & Domain Context <br>
 Feature Selection & Rationale:<br>
 Engagement Dynamics (Predictive Power): Engineered features from App/Web usage (counts, recency) to capture real-time behavioral shifts.<br>
 Clinical Intensity (Domain Relevance): Derived metrics from claims (ICD counts, diagnostic categories).
-We prioritized Multi-morbidity proxies (distinct ICD codes) as they are high-quality indicators of member complexity and potential churn sensitivity in a healthcare context.<br>
+I prioritized Multi-morbidity proxies (distinct ICD codes) as they are high-quality indicators of member complexity and potential churn sensitivity in a healthcare context.<br>
 Semantic Analysis (Sentence-BERT): Utilized all-MiniLM-L6-v2 to transform unstructured web intent into numerical vectors, capturing latent signals of dissatisfaction or health-seeking behavior.<br>
 Phase 3: Incorporating Outreach Data<br>
 Methodology: The outreach event was utilized as the Treatment Indicator.<br>
-Influence on Approach: Instead of treating the outreach as a static feature, we implemented an S-Learner architecture.
+Influence on Approach: Instead of treating the outreach as a static feature, I implemented an S-Learner architecture.
 This approach enables the model to learn the complex interactions between member characteristics and the intervention, moving beyond simple risk prediction.<br>
 How Uplift is Calculated:<br>
 For every member, the model performs a Counterfactual Simulation by predicting two parallel scenarios:<br>
 Control Scenario: The predicted probability of churn if the member does not receive a call.<br>